SAP-samples/teched2025-AD161/exercises/ex2/README.md

     cd xtravels
     ```

-    Your VS code window should now look like this:
+    Your VS Code window should now look like this:

     <br>![](/exercises/ex2/images/02_01_0040.png)